Memphisd/Regular-ISD/README.md

 pip3 install jupyterlab
 </pre>

-The install a jupyter kernel for the virtual python environment you installed the packages for via
+Then install a jupyter kernel for the virtual python environment you installed the packages for via

 <pre translate="no" dir="ltr" is-upgraded="">
 pip3 install ipykernel